-If we have a deal in this next four-month period, I am concerned that it is going 13 to be one which falls short of what should be our minimum requirements.
-It is not 14 15 likely to require Iran to dismantle anything, including those facilities that it built illegally in violation of NPT requirements.
-It would in fact probably permit Iran to 16 engage in more nuclear activity than it engages in today under the JPOA.
-It probably 17 18 will not require Iran to come clean on its past weaponization activities or give 19 inspectors access to military sites, as Dr. Heinonen said.
-It will not deal most likely with ballistic missiles, which are such a vexing threat in places like East Asia, as we have seen 20 21 in other reports.
-And it would allow Iran in a matter of years to be free of any 22 constraints whatsoever on its nuclear program.
+If we have a deal in this next 4-month period, I am concerned that it is going to be one which falls short of what should be our minimum requirements.
+It is not likely to require Iran to dismantle anything, including those facilities that it built illegally in violation of NPT requirements.
+It would, in fact, probably permit Iran to engage in more nuclear activity than it engages in today under the JPOA.
+It probably will not require Iran to come clean on its past weaponization activities or give inspectors access to military sites, as Dr. Heinonen said.
+It will not deal most likely with ballistic missiles, which are such a vexing threat in places like East Asia, as we have seen in other reports.
+And it would allow Iran in a matter of years to be free of any constraints whatsoever on its nuclear program.

-What we get in exchange for this deal is a commitment by Iran not to build nuclear weapon.
+What we get in exchange for this deal is a commitment by Iran not to build nuclear weapons.
 But of course, the very reason we are engaged in this process is that Iran has violated similar commitments in the past.

-We would also get enhanced inspections, but I do think that we are placing too 4 much stock in what inspections can actually achieve, because they would be hampered 5 by, first, just the sheer size of Iran's nuclear program that we would leave in place under б 7 such a deal, and by Iran's refusal to come clean on its past work, as Dr. Heinonen said, 8 and frankly the absence of a clear willingness on the part of the U.S. or the international 9 community to enforce those inspections requirements.
-I think that the more nuclear 10 program we leave in place, the less likely the international community is going to be to punish incremental cheating on those obligations.
-11
+We would also get enhanced inspections, but I do think that we are placing too much stock in what inspections can actually achieve, because they would be hampered by, first, just the sheer size of Íran's nuclear program that we would leave in place under such a deal, and by Iran's refusal to come clean on its past work, as Dr. Heinonen said, and frankly the absence of a clear willingness on the part of the United States or the international community to enforce those inspection requirements.
+I think that the larger the nuclear program we leave in place, the less likely the international community is going to be to punish incremental cheating on those obligations.

-12 The Iranian regime, as both of you know, plays a major role in destabilizing the 13 Middle East and supporting terrorism.
-Frankly, the arms embargo that is in place 14 against Iran, which would address for example its provision of rockets to groups like 15 Hamas, that comes from resolution 1747, which is a nuclear resolution, which could get 16 lifted as part of a deal.
+The Iranian regime, as both of you know, plays a major role in destabilizing the Middle East and supporting terrorism.
+Frankly, the arms embargo that is in place against Iran, which would address for example its provision of rockets to groups like Hamas, that comes from Resolution 1747, which is a nuclear resolution, which could get lifted as part of a deal.

-17 This sort of deal that we are talking about would leave tremendous nuclear capabilities in the hands of that regime and embolden and enrich that regime.
-It would 18 19 also have other negative implications for American interests.
-I think it would give other states in the region an incentive to match Iran's nuclear capabilities.
-I think it would 20 21 undermine our nonproliferation efforts globally and encourage the spread of that 22 enrichment and reprocessing technology to other places.
-And I think, frankly, it would damage our own influence and prestige, which are already pretty damaged, and this is 23 24 the issue upon which I think those things will be most judged in the Middle East.
+This sort of deal that we are talking about would leave tremendous nuclear capabilities in the hands of that regime and embolden and enrich that regime.
+It would also have other negative implications for American interests.
+It would give other states in the region an incentive to match Iran's nuclear capabilities.
+It would undermine our nonproliferation efforts globally and encourage the spread of that enrichment and reprocessing technology to other places.
+And, frankly, it would damage our own influence and prestige; they are already pretty damaged, and this is the issue upon which those things will be most judged in the Middle East.

-How have we reached this juncture that we are at right now?
+How have we reached the juncture that we are at right now?
 Well, if you look at the JPOA, in exchange for temporary, reversible steps by Iran we made major concessions that the Iranians have been seeking for a long time: that it could enrich uranium indefinitely and that any constraints on it would be in any case temporary.

 We have this saying that nothing is agreed until anything is agreed.
-I think things are more complicated than that.
+Things are more complicated than that.
 It will be very difficult to take back these concessions.
 I think the Iranians will seek to pocket these and use them as a baseline for any future negotiations.